Ergonomic hazard: Construction ergonomics

 Most work in the construction industry requires a certain amount of high force to move or lift heavy objects.
 High forces in construction can also be seen in the pushing, pulling, and gripping of tools.
 All these can lead to some ergonomic issues that might affect the work.

+Migrant farm worker/ Agriculture ergonomics

+Migrant farmworkers engage in various types of manual labor within the crop production sector that can lead to work-related musculoskeletal disorders.
+WMSDs may include back, neck, shoulder, arm, hand, wrist, elbow, knee, hip, ankle, and foot injuries among farmworkers.[18]
+[19] These can also result in sprains, strains, carpel tunnel syndrome, pain, sensitivity, swelling and soreness.[19][20]
+Poor ergonomics can lead to increased risk for WMSDs, long-term pain, reduced productivity and work ability among farmworkers.